colinligertwood/notebook/genoise-sponge-cake.md

 **Notes**

 * As much as possible, do not open the oven or the cake will fall.
-* Add 1/8 cup cocoa powder to the flour for a chocolate geroise.
+* Add 1/8 cup cocoa powder to the flour for a chocolate genoise.